 The elementary education licensure program includes (1) general education courses, (2) a major in a single discipline from the arts and sciences, and (3) educational studies courses.
 Elementary education students have as their academic advisers faculty members in teacher education and their chosen academic major.

-Child and Youth Development major with Elementary (K-6) emphasis and Educational Studies courses
+Child and Youth Development major with Elementary (K-5) concentration and Educational Studies courses

-See Child and Youth Development section of the catalog, Pages 71-72.
+See Child and Youth Development section of the catalog.

-Middle Grades Education licensure
+Middle Grades (6-8) licensure